Leonardo-Boss/suckless-site/dwm.suckless.org/patches/swallow/index.md

 Notes
 -----
 The window swallowing functionality requires `dwm` to walk the process tree, which is an inherently OS-specific task.
-Only Linux is supported at this time.
+Only Linux and FreeBSD are supported at this time.
 Please contact one of the authors if you would like to help expand the list of supported operating systems.

 Only terminals created by local processes can swallow windows, and only windows created by local processes can be swallowed.